tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 Things you may need to consider with the above script.

 * The Azure support tools may not work correctly.
-* Forwarder_AMA_installer.py may revert it back
+* `Forwarder_AMA_installer.py` may revert it back
-* Sentinel_AMA_troubleshoot.py may not work
+* `Sentinel_AMA_troubleshoot.py` may not work

 ### How can I check the new Rsyslog config working?

-Using the same Azure Metrics I used for the DCR, I should have seen a drop, but there wasn't anything noticeable one since the DCR Transformation drop.
-Especially given what I was seeing before the DCR Transformation.
+Using the same Azure Metrics I used for the DCR, you should have seen a drop, but ***I didn't*** see anything significant change since the DCR Transformation drop, Especially given what I was seeing before the DCR Transformation.
 The metric of log rows dropped is still high.
-As such I may need to disable the translate to see how good/bad the rsyslog changes are.
+As such I may need to disable the transformation to assess the impact of the rsyslog changes.

 ## Summary

-So we haven't worked out the syslog part (yet) but we're making progress.
+So we ***haven't worked out*** the syslog part (yet) but we're making progress.
 Some reading indicates that Syslog-NG may be able to modify messages before being processed which may be a better way to attack the problem but I haven't looked into that yet.

 Some of the problem may be the choice of USER/LOG_USER facility level (where I had the choice) and a lack of common usages or lack of understanding the intent of specific facility levels.
 I get the *feeling* USER/LOG_USER is a dumping ground.
 My goal of just ignoring the facility level and only forwarding CEF messages should have taken care of this but the Rsyslog config didn't work.